build-wars/gwmultilaunch/trunk/readme.txt

 After these copies are made, add them to the list.
 Then, make the multi-launch enabled shortcuts which are good for launching multiple copies of Guild Wars.
 Or just select the game and launch it from the gui.

+(if you are using Vista/7 and having trouble running multiple copies see notes)

 Concisely:

   # Make copies of Guild Wars folder (just need gw.exe and gw.dat)